AASJournals/Tutorials/Repositories/UsingRepositories.md

 - Reusable software packages created as a product of the research presented in the manuscript;
 - Software scripts for the replication of analysis or figures or data presented in a manuscript.

-Authors of such content should be careful to make informed, collaborative decisions about which developers and contributors should be listed as authors for these cited software releases.
+Authors of such content must make careful, informed, collaborative decisions about which developers and contributors should be listed as authors [aka, creators] for these cited software releases.
 Archived codes should be licensed (*at the archive*) and to the extent relevant for the code, [semantically versioned](https://semver.org/).
 Additional curation recommendations are given below, and authors may wish to read **"Software citation principles**" [(doi:10.7717/peerj-cs.86)](https://doi.org/10.7717/peerj-cs.86)" for additional analysis of the underlying goals of software citation.

 The two most common workflow for authors to persistently archive and cite their codes include:
 - Direct transfer from a tagged and released GitHub repository to Zenodo.
 This [workflow is documented](https://guides.github.com/activities/citable-code/), and produces a versioned software release.
-Developers using this workflow should pay very careful attention to matters of authorship as encoded by GitHub/Zenodo workflow and edit the necessary field(s) appropriately.
+Developers using this workflow should pay very careful attention to the author (aka, creators) as encoded by the GitHub/Zenodo workflow and edit the necessary field(s) appropriately.
 - Direct deposit of packaged software (zip/tar.gz) into one of the repositories listed below.
-This may or may not produce a properly versioned archival software package.
+This may or may not produce a properly versioned archival, software package.
 This is also the best workflow for materials not stored in Github and for most data releases.

 ## Article Related Content
 There are many (non-software) types of article related content that are best served by archiving them in persistent repositories and linking them to final article text.
 These include: